chenrhcq/furrybuddies/_posts/2021-12-29-how-much-your-doggie-needs-to-eat.md

 layout: post
 title: How much your doggie needs to eat?
 subtitle: Calculate the weight of food by RER model
-cover-img: /assets/img/path.jpg
+cover-img: false
-thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/img/thumbnail_web_calculator.png
-share-img: /assets/img/path.jpg
+share-img: /assets/img/thumbnail_web_calculator.png
 tags: [RER, DogFeeding, Doggie]
+comments: true
 ---

 How much to feed your furry buddy based on RER (Resting Energy Requirement) model.
 By calculating the calories your little buddy needs everyday to determine how much food is appropriate.